vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 ### What Data Is Protected?

 Data privacy laws protect personal information, though its scope can vary across different laws.
-In general, the term “personal information” (also known as “personally identifiable information” or “PII”) includes information that makes it possible to identify an individual or information about an “identified” or “identifiable” individual.
-California extends the scope of PII to include information about a consumer and the consumer’s household, as well as employment data.
+In general, the term "personal information" (also known as "personally identifiable information" or "PII") includes information that makes it possible to identify an individual or information about an "identified" or "identifiable" individual.
+California extends the scope of PII to include information about a consumer and the consumer's household, as well as employment data.
 Examples of PII include:

 - Basic identifiers: Name, addresses (postal and email), government-issued identification numbers
 - Digital identifiers: IP address (in some jurisdictions like California).
-- Financial Data: financial account number, credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
+- Financial Data: financial account number or credit or debit card number, often in combination with any required security code or password that would permit access to a data subject’s financial account.
 - Protected characteristics: Race, religion, disability, sexual orientation, national origin, etc.
 - Consumer behavior: Purchase history, product interests, consumption patterns.
 - Biometric data, including voiceprints, faceprints, fingerprints.